jamescherti/minimal-emacs.d/README.md

   (auto-compile-on-save-mode))
 ```

+Additionally, please check if native compilation is enabled by evaluating `(native-comp-available-p)` in Emacs.
+If the result is non-nil, it indicates that native compilation is active.
+Native compilation can greatly enhance performance by translating Emacs Lisp code into native machine code, leading to faster execution and improved responsiveness.

 ### How to configure vterm

 The `emacs-libvterm` package is a terminal emulator integrated into GNU Emacs.
 Built on libvterm, a C library, it offers superior performance compared to Elisp-based alternatives.
 This compiled code approach enables `emacs-libvterm` to handle large outputs efficiently, providing a fast and feature-complete terminal experience within Emacs.